lefessan/opam/README.md

+# OPAM

-OPAM - A package manager for OCaml
+OPAM - A PAckage Manager for Ocaml

 *Warning* do not use this software in production, it is not yet stable